MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-office-365.md

 The resource account needs a Microsoft 365 or Office 365 license to sign into Microsoft Teams.

 > [!NOTE]
-> Microsoft Teams Rooms Standard and Microsoft Teams Rooms Premium are the two available SKUs for shared meeting room devices, including Teams Rooms.
+> Microsoft Teams Rooms Basic and Microsoft Teams Rooms Pro are the two available SKUs for shared meeting room devices, including Teams Rooms.
 A meeting room license is required for Teams displays with hot-desking.
-For more information, see [Teams meeting room licensing](rooms-licensing.md).
+For more information, see [Microsoft Teams Rooms licenses](rooms-licensing.md).

 To assign licenses using the Microsoft 365 admin center, see [Assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users).
 To assign licenses using Azure AD, see one of the following tabs: